The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 See the Intestacy guidance note.

-This guidance note covers the inheritance tax treatment of a disclaimer and briefly considers the consequences of a disclaimer in relation to other taxes.
+This guidance note covers the inheritance tax treatment of

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.